Types of institutions

 For the application of the enrolment right to secondary education: see Omzendbrief SO/2012/01(for enrolments in ordinary secondary education up to and including the 2022-2023 school year and for enrolments in special secondary education up to and including the 2024-2025 school year) and SO/2022/02 (for enrolments in ordinary secondary education from the 2023-2024 school year onwards)

-Age levels and age groups
+Age levels and grouping of pupils/students

 A characteristic feature of secondary education is that the curriculum is taught by different teachers.
 Each teacher teaches one or more subjects according to his/her certificate of competence.
 The maximum/minimum class size and the filling of these classes with pupils of different age groups belongs to the autonomy of the school or school group.
 Admission of a student to a particular stage and program within that stage (which consists of one class or several parallel classes) depends on the admission conditions.
 One such admission option, which is also the most common, is admission based on prior education.
 Since a student must sometimes repeat a grade (if unsuccessful) or may change courses in his/her curriculum and therefore sometimes repeat, this means that a class group is not always composed of students of the same age.

-Organization of the school year
+Organisation of the school year

 The school board has great freedom regarding the organization of the school day, school week and the school year in secondary education.